ArangoGutierrez/GoReduce/README.md

 # GoReduce
-A map reduce example made in prue Go
+A map reduce example made in pure Go